tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 --- abstract

-TLS session tickets are produced by servers to permit stateless session resumption for clients.
-Moreover, servers often distribute at most one or two tickets to each client.
-As a matter of security and privacy concerns, clients should only use tickets once, especially if tickets are used to protect early application data in TLS 1.3 and related protocols.
-However, single tickets limit a client's ability to perform Happy Eyeball-style connection racing, as multiple competing connections should not re-use the same ticket more than once.
-This document describes a mechanism that enables the clients to request multiple TLS session tickets from the server so as to enable such features.
+TLS session tickets enable stateless connection resumption for clients without storing per-client state.
+Servers vend session tickets to clients, at their discretion, upon connection establishment.
+Clients store and use tickets when resuming future connections.
+Moreover, clients should use tickets at most once for session resumption, especially if such keying material protects early application data.
+Single-use tickets bound the number of parallel connections a client may initiate by the number of tickets it receives from a given server.
+To address this limitation, this document describes a mechanism by which clients may request tickets as needed during a connection.

 --- middle